Network (1976 film): Plot

-Seeking another hit, Christensen cuts a deal with a terrorist group called the Ecumenical Liberation Army (ELA) for a new docudrama series, The Mao Tse-Tung Hour, for which the ELA will provide exclusive footage of their activities.
+Seeking another hit, Christensen cuts a deal with a terrorist group called the Ecumenical Liberation Army (ELA) for a new reality television series, The Mao Tse-Tung Hour, for which the ELA will provide exclusive footage of their activities.
 Meanwhile, Beale discovers that Communications Corporation of America (CCA), the parent company of UBS, will be bought out by a larger Saudi conglomerate.
 He urges his audience to pressure the White House to quash the deal.
-This panics UBS because the network's debt load has made the merger essential for its survival.
+This panics UBS executives because the network's debt load has made the merger essential for its survival.
 CCA chairman Arthur Jensen arranges a meeting with Beale, describing the interrelatedness of the participants in the international economy and the illusory nature of nationality distinctions.
 Jensen scolds Beale and persuades him to abandon his message and preach a new gospel that serves Jensen's interests.

 Christensen's fanatical devotion to her job and emotional emptiness ultimately drive Schumacher away, warning her that she will self-destruct if she continues on her current path.
 Audiences find Beale's new sermons on the dehumanization of society depressing and ratings start to slip, yet Jensen refuses to fire him.
 To boost the network's ratings, Christensen, Hackett and the other executives decide to hire the ELA to assassinate Beale on the air.
 The assassination succeeds, putting an end to The Howard Beale Show and kicking off the second season of The Mao Tse-Tung Hour.
 A voice-over proclaims, "This was the story of Howard Beale: the first known instance of a man who was killed because he had lousy ratings."